huggingface/blog/sdxl_lora_advanced_script.md

 ## Pivotal Tuning

 [Pivotal Tuning](https://arxiv.org/abs/2106.05744) is a method that combines Textual Inversion with regular diffusion fine-tuning.
-For Dreambooth, it is customary that you provide a rare token to be your trigger word, say "an sks dog", however, those tokens usually have other semantic meaning associated with them and can affect your results.
+For Dreambooth, it is customary that you provide a rare token to be your trigger word, say "an sks dog".
+However, those tokens usually have other semantic meaning associated with them and can affect your results.
 The sks example, popular in the community, is actually associated with a weapons brand.